See also shoulder

 he caught shrapnel in the calf.
 Even worse can happen, however.

 When the soleus can no longer work as a

 second heart due to inactivity or constriction, there can be side

 effects far worse than migraine.
 Pooling and subsequent

 clotting of blood in the lower extremities is involved in deep

 vein thrombosis, also known as “airline thrombosis” due to the

 consequences of a cramped seat and long periods of inactivity.

 The condition is very real, but sadly mis-named.
-The condition
+It

-arises far more commonly from long hours of sitting at a
+arises far more often from long hours of sitting at a